distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 ## Strategy 2: Always Take Recommended Action

-**Goal:** Prevent a third factor from influencing both p(action) and p(outcome) by making p(action) solely a function of futarchy prices.
+**Goal:** Prevent a third factor from influencing both p(action) and p(outcome), by making deciding what action to take solely based on futarchy prices.

 **Problems:**
-1. The prediction market will not predict a negative outcome, as traders have no incentive to bet that an action will have a >50% probability of a negative outcome.
-This is because the market will revert/not resolve if the action is expected to be detrimental, due to the action not being taken.
-Hence, there is no incentive to bet that the action will be taken, even at the very last moment before the action is taken.
+1. Traders have little incentive to move the expected share price of a decision such that it becomes below the decision threshold, as doing so causes said decision not to be taken and hence for the trader's shares to become worthless.
+The magnitude of this effect increases as the decision deadline approaches, as the chance of the price moving back above the decision threshold decreases as less time remains until the action is taken.

 2. The prediction market price is biased in favor of being optimistic, due to optimistic traders having higher expected returns than those who are pessimistic.
 If you bet that an action will have a negative effect and the market ends up agreeing with you, the action will not be taken, and you will not make any profit.
 You also had to lock up your capital for no return.
 However, if the market ends up disagreeing with you (implying you are probably wrong), the action will be taken, and you will probably make a loss.